ds2010/pyStoNED/doc/sphinx/examples/CNLS/multiplicative.rst

 ==================================

-Similar to the most existing SFA literature, the Cobb-Douglas and translog functions are commonly assumed to be the functional form for the function $f$, where inefficiency $u$ and noise $v$ affect production in a multiplicative fashion.
+Similar to the most existing SFA literature, the Cobb-Douglas and translog functions are commonly assumed to be the functional form for the function :math:`f`, where inefficiency :math:`u` and noise :math:`v` affect production in a multiplicative fashion.
 We, thus, further consider the multiplicative specification in the nonparametric models.
 Note that the assumption of CRS would also require multiplicative error structure.
 The multiplicative composite error structure CNLS model is rephrased as